-Credit unions are known for offering great rates on loans and savings accounts while keeping fees low.
-Ideally, you can find excellent customer service and banking products right in your back yard.
-But you might need more features than you can find at local credit unions—or there might not be any credit unions nearby.
+Credit unions have a reputation for offering great rates on loans and savings accounts while keeping fees low.
+Ideally, you can find excellent customer service and banking products in your area.
+But you might need more features than what is available at local credit unions—or there might not be any credit unions nearby.

 Credit Union Membership

-To meet the requirements of the “field of membership,” you’ll need to share a common bond with other credit union members.
+To meet the requirements of the “field of membership,” you must share a common bond with other credit union members.

-- Where you work, or the industry you work in
+- The industry you work in

 - Your religious affiliations